path-network-token/path-android-sdk/README.md

 // Jobs are executed only on Wi-Fi networks pathSystem.wifiSetting = WifiSetting.WIFI_ONLY
 ```
+**Please note:** both these settings affect only job execution.
+Connection to the API will still be kept alive and check-ins will happen on regular basis.

 ###  Useful properties
 * You can always get current values from `PathSystem` object which you usually receive through listener callbacks: